JakubMuller796/blockAlgorithms/README.md

 - 'maxit' – maximum number of iterations
 - 'coef' (0/1) – enables computation of the tridiagonal matrix
 - 'reo' – enables multiple reorthogonalization
+- 'times' – is a matrix containing computational times (not the time to convergence)

 ---